corina-lilith/react-native-vibes/README.md

 ## Welcome to "How's My Vibe"

-A daily mood tracker app to check in and review your daily mood.
+A daily mood tracker app to check in and review your mood over the past week.

 Tools: